omairKhan99/facebook-reels-downloader/README.md

  ```bash
 python reels_downloader.py <channel_name> <channel_reel_url> <format>
 ```
-- channel_name: Name of the Facebook channel (used for saving downloaded files)
+- channel_name: Name of the Facebook channel (used for saving downloaded files) (can be set to anything)
 - channel_reel_url: The URL of the channel's Reels page
 - format: The desired format for the download.
 Supported formats include mp4, mov, webm, mkv for videos and mp3, aac, wav for audio